arjuuuuunnnnn/Orchestry/docs/index.md

 ---

-*AutoServe v1.0.0 - Built for simplicity, designed for scale*
+*Orchestry v1.0.0 - Built for simplicity, designed for scale*